aashimetest/eazy-momo-payments/Readme.md

 ### Credits
 EazyMoMo Plugin was developed by **Ashime Amandong** to help businesses and small shop owners easily integrate with **_Mobile Money Payments_** on their e-commerce stores.

-For any enquiries please, drop us a mail on info@eazymomo.cm
+For any enquiries please, drop me an e-mail at aashime.amandong@gmail.com